ArnaudGrowth/mushroomify/README.md

 I'm no programmer, but I still love it.
 Learning on your own is hard, it took me 1+ hour to create a repo on a particular folder with git...

-But I do believe in flexible collaboration 😍👨‍💻

-(that's how Human beings - call it homo sapiens - ended on top of the food chain.
+But I do believe in flexible collaboration 😍👨‍💻 (that's how Human beings - call it homo sapiens - ended on top of the food chain.
 For good and for bad...).

-So all collaborations are welcome, even critics are constructive so feel free to say what ever you want.
+**All** collaborations are welcome, from crazyness to even critics.
+Everything is useful, feel free to say what ever you want.

-So what can give sparkles to my heart:
+So what can give sparkles to my heart 💖:
 - Tips on how to better use git, GitHub
 - UI & copy(writing) improvement
-- Improvement of the quality of the code
+- Improvement of the quality of the code:
-  - readability
+  - Readability
-  - advices
+  - Advices
-  - front enhancement with react or Js
+  - Front enhancement with React or Javascript
-- Help on my next features (see HOTFIX-NEXT_FEATURE.md) and share **any** propositions of what you may like.
+- Help on my next features (see [HOTFIX-NEXT_FEATURE.md](https://github.com/ArnaudGrowth/mushroomify/blob/master/HOTFIX-NEXT_FEATURE.md)) and share **any** propositions of what you may like.
-- Answer to few of my questions (HOTFIX-NEXT_FEATURE.md)
+- Answer to few of my questions ([HOTFIX-NEXT_FEATURE.md](https://github.com/ArnaudGrowth/mushroomify/blob/master/HOTFIX-NEXT_FEATURE.md))

 But also:
 - Sharing beautiful projects, code, or course for beginneer